epfl-ada/ada-2024-project-adaventurers2024/README.md

 For release timing analysis, we extracted and categorized temporal information from release dates into seasons (Winter: Dec-Feb, Spring: Mar-May, Summer: Jun-Aug, Fall: Sep-Nov) and months.
 This enabled us to identify seasonal patterns in movie performance and potential risk periods for movie releases.

-### 3. Potiential methods to handle research questions
+### 3. Potential methods to handle research questions

 #### Directors: Career Pattern Analysis (RQ3)
 : The first phase of analysis focuses on identifying patterns in directors' careers by examining the number and timing of films they directed over their active years.
 Success and productivity will be quantified by counting the total number of films each director has directed, as well as calculating the frequency of films released per year.
 This information is synthesized into a "career profile" for each director, which visually represents the frequency of their directorial work throughout their career.
 Additionally, clustering techniques such as the K-Nearest Neighbors (KNN) algorithm will be employed to classify directors based on their career trajectories.
 The silhouette score will be used to evaluate the quality of the clusters, helping to determine distinct career patterns.
 Cluster centroids and medoids will be visualized to illustrate the typical patterns or trends found within each group.